neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-3.md

 In this exercise, you will:

-+ Task 1: Verify Virtual Machine settings.
++ Task 1: Test Fail over Azure Virtual Machine to a secondary region.
-+ Task 2: Fail over Azure Virtual Machine to a secondary region.
++ Task 2: Failover Virtual Machine.
 + Task 3: Reprotect the VM

 ### Estimated Timing: 40 minutes

-### Task 1: Verify Virtual Machine settings.
+### Task 1: Test Fail over Azure Virtual Machine to a secondary region.

 In this task, you are verifying virtual machine setings.